UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a single :code:`titleInfo` element and sub-element of :code:`partName`.
+This category consists of records containing a :code:`titleInfo` element and sub-element of :code:`partName`.
+The Sanborn Fire Insurance Maps collection contains the only records with :code:`partName`.

 Justification
 ^^^^^^^^^^^^^

-Consistent with previous UT description practices, we use commas rather than periods to indicate enumeration of an object within a string.
+The values in :code:`partName` are essential to keep as they uniquely distinguish each map, but they do not need to be kept distinct from the title.
+While they were historically separated because MODS had the granularity to define these values as distinct from yet related to the title, this separation does not serve any practical purpose.
+For sharing with DPLA, :code:`titleInfo/title` has to be concatenated to :code:`partName`.
+It therefore makes sense to remove this granularity in UTK's data itself to make it easier to share.
+Consistent with previous UT descriptive practices, commas rather than periods will be used to indicate enumeration of an object within a string.

 XPath
 ^^^^^

-:code:`titleInfo/title` AND

 :code:`titleInfo/partName`